alphachung/variare/README.md

 # Variare Subreddit Theme [![Build Status](https://travis-ci.org/alphachung/variare.svg)](https://travis-ci.org/alphachung/variare)

 The goal of this project is create a subreddit CSS theme that is written in SCSS such that it could be easily customized by editing the values of the variables.
+Pull requests are welcomed.

 ##Compiling the CSS